 There are a whole host of other benefits to gold investment, including tax advantages depending on individual circumstances, and the ability to sell your gold very quickly should you need to.
 Investments are always risky, but gold is seen as a safe-haven asset.

 Investing in shares is never without risk, but the global pandemic was another stark reminder that market shocks can occur very unexpectedly.
 While the UK stock market has largely recovered the losses from 2020’s plunge, there is still some way to go, and the natural volatility will never disappear.

 However, investing in shares can be rewarding, as you can invest in businesses that you are interested in, or passionate about.
 This could be a soft drink franchise, a green energy scheme or your local sports team.
 Hopefully the business will create products and services which will continue to be valuable far into the future.

 Another aspect of investing in shares is that they provide dividends, money paid to investors from company profits.
 This means that investing in shares provides income, although this will be small compared to the amount you invest.

-Prospective investors should be mindful, that shares come with a higher risk than almost all other forms of investment – get your calculations and estimations wrong, and you could wind up with nothing.
+Prospective investors should be mindful, that shares come with a higher risk than some other forms of investment – get your calculations and estimations wrong, and you could wind up with nothing.

 If you are happy with risk, in a stable economy there might be a case for investing in shares over gold – especially if you already know what you’re doing.

-Both gold and shares have their respective advantages and drawbacks, but in times like these when the future and the economy are uncertain, gold is the clear winner when it comes to long term investment.
+Both gold and shares have their respective advantages and drawbacks, but in times like these when the economy, and the future, are uncertain, gold offers the less risky option and a safe-haven in unprecedented times.